aagamezl/rest-api-starter/README.md

 1. Add support for Fastify (other libraries like Restify?).
 2. Add support for TypeScript.
-3. Add support for Prisma.
-4. Add support for TypeORM.
+3. Add support for TypeORM.
-5. Add support for other Relational Database Engines.
+4. Add support for other `Relational Database Engines` (providing different `docker-compose.override.yml` files).
-6. Add Support for NoSQL Database Engines.
+5. Add Support for `NoSQL Database Engines` (providing different `docker-compose.override.yml` files and different `ORMs`).
-7. CLI to config the starter.
+6. CLI to config the starter.